The Scottish Terrier: A Spirited Symbol of Scotland

 Breed Size

-Scottish Terriers are a small breed, typically weighing between 18 to 22 pounds (8 to 10 kg) and standing 10 to 11 inches (25 to 28 cm) tall at the shoulder.
+Scottish Terriers are a small breed, typically weighing between 8 to 10 kg and standing 25 to 28 cm tall at the shoulder.
 Their compact size makes them well-suited for both urban and rural living, and they are equally comfortable in apartments as they are in larger homes with yards.

 Breed Coat, Colour, and Appearance